TheLastGimbus/GooglePhotosTakeoutHelper/README.md

 If you ever want to move from Google Photos to other platform/solution, your fastest choice to export all photos is [Google Takeout](https://takeout.google.com/)

 But when you download it, you will find yourself with hundreds of little folders with few photos and weird `.json` files inside.
 What if you want to just have one folder with all photos, in chronological order?
-Good luck coping all of that :confused:
+Good luck copying all of that :confused:

 This script does just that - it organizes and cleans up your Takeout for you :+1: